jlpteaching/ECS201A/hw1/hw1.rst

 Compilation Instructions
 """"""""""""""""""""""""

-**Note: there is one modification to the tutorial that you will need to make.**
+**Note: there is one modification to the compilation command in the book that you will need to make.**
 When you are compiling, you will need to pass the following option to SCons:

 .. code-block:: sh